Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Model Setup

 where the tidal tensor is composed of the second derivatives of the Galactic potential $\Phi$.
 In Cartesian coordinates, it takes the form:

 The model calculates the tidal tensor using a second order finite difference method for snapshots where the potential for the host galaxy is provided.
 However, this only permits the masses of the GCs to be updated at every full snapshot.
 To improve the time resolution, we use a combination of the GC masses computed by the \cite{YBChen2024MNRAS} model as well as a higher-resolution calculation of the mass-loss rate outlined in Section~\ref{sec:stellar stream generation}.
+Our mass-loss rate model is calibrated from N-body models ran in \cite{GielesGnedin2023} and the parameters were optimized in \cite{YBChen2024MNRAS} to be able to match the MW in terms of total GC number, present day mass function, radial distribution, metallicity distribution, and velocity dispersion.
+While other phenomena can affect individual GC mass-loss rates that are either not incorporated or may be unresolved in Equation \ref{masslossrate} such as GC concentration \citep{BaumgardtMakino2003MNRAS}, heating from black holes \citep{GielesGnedin2023}, and tidal shocks \citep[e.g., ][]{Gnedin1999ApJ}, statistically our model matches the present day trends of the total MW GC population.

 We note that by default, the GC evolution model calculates the mass of each GC at every snapshot, but only outputs the mass to the user at the present day.
 To address this for the purposes of this work, we make a small modification of the code to have it output the cluster masses at every snapshot.
 Due to this modification, we re-run the model on the four cosmological halos utilized in this work.
 Both re-running the model as well as utilizing a different mass-loss calculation method results in our GCs being slightly different from the GCs in the published catalogs of \citet{YBChen2024MNRAS}.
 These differences are explained in detail in Appendix \ref{Properties of Surviving GC Population}, but we stress that overall our GCs are still tailored to match the MW system in terms of the mass, metallicity, and radial distributions.